Now Reading

 If both of the people in a relationship earnestly pray for and seek God’s wisdom on this marriage (and interpret some measure of confirmation) is it possible they’ve married the wrong person?
 Well no, not in theory.
 Because that would be making the assumption that God is wrong, which in itself is wrong.

 However, I’ve sat with countless individuals who’ve prayed like crazy, felt some measure of assurance, got married, shouldered down for 15 years, and are now living in marriage hell with someone who is not the same person they were when they stood on the altar.
 In that case, did they marry the wrong person?
-Well no … and yes.
-And we’re falling down the wormhole…
+Well, to be it plainly, no … and yes.
+And now we’re falling down the wormhole…

 But there’s more:

 If one person is a believer and the other isn’t, does that mean they’re marrying the wrong person?
-Well, the pastor in me wants to say, “Don’t go down that road.”
+Well, the pastor in me wants to say, “Don’t even think about going down that road.”

 But then, I know countless couples who have God-honoring, inspiring, marriages and have been walking this tightrope for years.
 Additionally, I know even more couples where God used the relationship to bring the unbeliever into a deeper understanding of who Jesus is.
 Is it advisable?
 Probably not.
 Is it possible those people were ordained to be married?
 The evidence would point to yes.